Essington, Westmead: History

 Although continuing his stock auction activities, Fullagar aspired to the status of a gentleman.
 He had time to pursue the hounds in fox hunts organised apparently under his patronage.
 He was reputedly a crack rider whose long riding stick is clearly visible in a portrait.
 He was also, for a time, one of the trustees of Parramatta Park.
 Fullagar's Paddock was occasionally used by others, e.g.: cadets from Sydney Grammar School and The King's School combined for an encampment there on the Queen's Birthday, 22 May 1875.

 The date he moved over the road to his new house Essington is vague from the existing records.
 This move appears to have occurred in the late 1880s as his wife, Sarah Fullagar, died at Essington on 24 March 1889.
 At the time of the 1891 census there were two males and five females at Essington.
 William Fullagar died there on 8 August 1894, a week after signing his last will and testament.
 The will offers a convenient summary of his property: it required the sale of three parcels of land – the 201 acre site of his former residence, Willow Cottage; 40 acre adjoining Bailey's Orchard near Parramatta north of the railway line; and the site of Essington together with neighbouring allotments, the extensive holdings purchased from Parramatta Park.
 After costs the money was to be distributed, first in defined bequests – to William Fullagar the younger, to married daughters Hannah Barnes and Sarah Houison, to his grandson Thomas Barnes and to Adah Rebecca Harrex, (Sarah's cousin and possibly the family retainer).
 Any balance of the sale was to be divided equally between the 8 surviving children from his second marriage – five daughters and three sons.

 The first attempt to sell any land from the estate occurred shortly after probate was granted when Fullagar's Paddocks were subdivided and auctioned on 9 February 1895.
 It appears this auction was unsuccessful.
 Another was held on 25 September 1897, again without provoking much interest, for the only buyer was a family member, Amy Adah Hughes, so the trustees decided to apply for Torrens Title, possibly to encourage sales.

 Holroyd Heritage Study 1993 notes that Essington was built by a family member, William John Fullagar and sold by him in 1912.
 Surrounding land "the Fullagar Estate" was further subdivided from c.
 1920.

-In c.
-1920s the verandah on the house was replaced.
+In c. the 1920s, the verandah on the house was replaced.

 The Four Square Gospel Church, Parramatta bought the property c.
 1980 and erected the subject picket fence in 1982.
 From 1983 the Church has run a primary school on site.
-The church has acquired neighbouring houses with a view to expansion.
+The Church has acquired neighbouring houses with a view to expansion.